CHT2520/basic-MVC-CRUD-OO/README.md

 This example demonstrates a simple object oriented MVC application.
 It is based on the MVC example we looked at previously.

-- First, find the file _database/DbConnect.php_ and make changes to the connection settings so that they match your database.
+- First, find the file _database/DbConnect.php_ and make changes to the connection settings so they match your database.
 - Test the website.
 You should be able to view and add new films, the edit and delete functionality won't work.

 The website has been re-factored to use an object oriented MVC pattern.
 Take some time to look at the files in the web site.